 Currently, he teaches a course named Radio Networks within the international Master Degree in Telecommunications Engineering of the University of Bologna, and two courses taken by students of other Engineering degrees: one titled Internet of Things, one Project Management and Soft Skills.

 For six years, since 2008, he was the coordinator of the Master degree in Telecommunications Engineering in Bologna.

-Since 2016, he is one of the ten members of the University Quality Committee, co-responsible for the monitoring of quality of teaching in the whole University.
+Since 2016 until 2018, he ws one of the ten members of the University Quality Committee, co-responsible for the monitoring of quality of teaching in the whole University.